joecrismolina/modern-web-app/README.md

 how modern Javascript frameworks and tooling are utilised to create modern web applications.

-This project will help you create [Moder Web Applications](./MODERNWEBAPP.md) using modern Javascript toolings like Webpack and Babel.
+This project will help you create [Modern Web Applications](./MODERNWEBAPP.md) using modern Javascript toolings like Webpack and Babel.

 You will be able to create a React Application from scratch!

-So first, let's go to [Moder Web Applications](./MODERNWEBAPP.md) and checkout how everything fits together nicely.
+So first, let's go to [Modern Web Applications](./MODERNWEBAPP.md) and checkout how everything fits together nicely.

 ## Requirements